anveshika14/resume_builder/README.md

 # 📄 Resume Builder

+(In-process)
-A simple and customizable Resume Builder application built using **React** and **Vite**.
+A simple and customizable Resume Builder application building using **React** and **Vite**.
 This tool will allow users to easily create, preview, and download professional resumes directly from the browser.

 ---

+## 🚀 Features (Planned)

+- User-friendly interface
+- Dynamic form fields for personal info, education, work experience, skills, and projects
+- Real-time preview of the resume
+- Download resume as PDF
+- Multiple themes or templates (coming soon)
+- Dark mode (coming soon)